 What is a Bralette?

-A bralette is a prominent member of the bra family, with its own unique design.
-It is essentially a lightweight bra with no underwire, lining, or padded cups.
-Most bralettes offer minimal support, more coverage, and ultimate comfort.
+A bralette is a prominent and trending member of the bra family: It is a lightweight bra with no underwire, lining, or padded cups.

-Bralettes work with little structure, wires, and padding making the bralette an everyday essential for those who prefer to go wire-free and simply want a light layer to wear under clothes.
+Most bralettes offer less support, more coverage, and superior comfort in comparison to traditional bras.
+With minimal structure, wires, and padding, the bralette works as an everyday essential for those who prefer to go wire-free and prefer a light layer to wear under their clothes.

 Benefits of a Bralette

-Bralettes generally are the comfiest style of bra.
+Bralettes generally are the comfiest style of bra, especially when we’re talking about the seamless bralette from EBY.
 There is very little construction, meaning no wires or structured cups.
 Instead, the bralette focuses on soft cups, molded cups, or no cups at all.
 This allows the material to sit comfortably over your natural shape without maneuvering the breasts into a certain position.